 Bytes decided he was in the mood for Grandma Call’s No Bake Chocolate Oatmeal Cookies.
-It was a favorite of his.
+Deep chocolate flavor, textured with oats and coconut, those cookies were a favorite of his.
 And of Grandma’s thirteen other grandkids who wandered through her kitchen.
 She always had some goodie tucked away for their visits and this was a frequent flier!
 When the clink of the cookie jar lid was heard from the kitchen, it was usually a taller grandchild helping themselves and a cousin.
 Too close to dinnertime and Grandma would peer around the corner into the kitchen and warn the red handed cookie holder that mealtime was imminent.
 But if timed right, she would pretend she didn’t hear a thing and the pilferer was home free.

 For one of her birthdays, the family compiled a book of Grandma’s classic recipes, including this one.
-One commenter noted this was a “flexible” recipe – Grandma would omit the coconut if she was out, or add raisins or a bit of cereal of whatever kind needed to be “used up so it wouldn’t go to waste.”
+One commenter noted this was a “surprise” recipe – Grandma would omit the coconut if she was out, or add raisins or a bit of cereal of whatever kind needed to be “used up so it wouldn’t go to waste.”
 Another noted that this was most frequently made on Sunday afternoons for the coming week.
+If one or two grandkids were visiting, they got to help make the cookies.
+Cooking with Grandma was an especially “special treat”!
 The original recipe, in Grandma’s small, hurried but precise handwriting, is still floating around.
 I haven’t seen it, but I’ll bet it was written on the back of an envelope!
 She was a child of the Great Depression and everything was repurposed.
 Including the waxed paper lining from the cereal boxes that she saved to line the cookie sheets where the no-bake cookies cooled.

 Bytes has mastered the skills required.
 The cookies disappeared in less than two days.
 The ones he shared with friends brought a request for the recipe.
 Here it is – and you get to share in this classic too!